 Many teachers assume that if their students aren’t asking questions, they must understand the material.
 Unfortunately, all too many students have been conditioned not to ask questions by teachers who are indifferent at best about their questions (and who, at worst, only want to deliver instruction, with no regard to whether or not students are actually learning).
 In the classroom, there are several cues teachers can look for to determine whether or not students truly understand the material.

 Are students engaged with the content?
 If you’re having a classroom discussion, are students participating?
 Often, students who don’t have a good grasp of the material will disengage from the discussion or appear disinterested.
+Some of these students will just be too shy and hesitant to ask for fear of social judgement.

 How well are students asking questions or engaging in discussions together?
 Proctoring lesson discussions are essential for teachers who want to check student learning.
 By paying attention to what your students are discussing and how they’re discussing it, you’ll get a much better idea of how well they’ve absorbed the material.